 AGAR AGAR A thickener made from seaweed that is used to make custards, puddings, jelly and kuih.
 It is also used in some commercial flavoured yoghurts, drinks and candy like marshmallows, to add texture and bulk.
 Tasteless and semi-translucent, agar agar is sold in powder or flake form, and dissolved in hot water.
 It is suitable for vegetarian and vegan recipes.
 In South East Asia, it is used to make desserts and can be flavoured with juice, pandan leaves, or pieces of cut fruit.

 ALMOND EXTRACT OR ESSENCE Almond essence may be made from artificial flavouring and is a cheaper alternative to almond extract.
-The essence is used to flavour the popular almond tofu jelly while the extract is best used as a flavour enhancer for cakes and pastries.
-See essence/extract.
+The essence is used to flavour the popular almond tofu jelly while the extract is best used as a flavour enhancer for cakes and pastries, like these almond nibs.
+(Also See essence/extract.)

 BAKING POWDER Used in Western baking to make cakes or breads rise.
 It is usually two parts cream of tartar plus one part bicarbonate of soda (also called baking soda).